Brunoo16/samp-packet-list/README.md

-# RPC-List
+# Packet List

-An RPC list, check out the Wiki.
+A list with SA-MP's packets documented.
+Check out the wiki.

-If you have any question or found something wrong in the list, open an issue.
+If you have any question or something is wrong in the list, open an issue.

-Updated on: **10th October, 2018**
+Updated on: **01st November, 2018**